twelve17/openalpr-ios/README.md

   ```

 - Install dependencies: `bundle install`
+- If running Homebrew, unlink existing installs of leptonica and tesseract, as the OpenALPR library will use those instead, which we don't want: `brew unlink leptonica tesseract`.
+You can run `brew link` to re-link them after the install is done.
 - Run `bundle exec ./bin/build_frameworks.rb`.
 By default, it will put all the frameworks under a subdirectory called `output`.
 You can  pass an alternate path with the `-d` option.
 Intermediate files are kept under the `work` subdirectory, including a log called `build.log` which you can inspect for errors.

 ## Usage